trans_pix.gif (1K)

 One of the reasons I won't run out of material is that such recondite gems eventually find a way of getting polished.

 A charming couple from Cornwall, England, were recently here to research earthen finishes for a book they are writing.
 They presented me with a copy of their earlier publication entitled "Building with Cob: A Step-by-Step Guide."
 There was no ah-hah moment, not even in all likelihood a subconscious one, telling me that this might relate in any way to the conversation with my mother.
-But the book (Cygnus Publishing) is beautiful and informative and prompted me to further research.
+But the book is beautiful and informative and prompted me to further research.
 And guess what popped up: communists.

 Cob, despite the name, has nothing to do with silage; it is mud mixed into a dough-like consistency and then placed into walls.
 I have seen thousands of these buildings, often with thatched roofs and lime-washed exteriors, in Cornwall and Devon.
 They, like adobe structures, have walls up to two feet thick.
 No forms are used so the builder can create any shape desired.
 Cob has been described as house sculpting.
 You might immediately think of the Architecture of Sedona, but really, it is not.